0xProject/0x-settler/README.md

 address on all chains unless somebody screwed up the vanity addresses and didn't update this document.
 On Linea, the address of the pauser contract is `0x2F01FA51F49526da65E70A60EFDDD8e12077D120` because whoever did their EVM compatibility documentation documented the opposite of the truth 🤬.
+When Linea adopts the Shanghai hardfork (`PUSH0`), remove the preceeding sentence from this document.

 0. Go to that address on the relevant block explorer.